kogakure/website-11ty-stefanimhoff.de/src/posts/2020/new-website-2020-development.md

 ## Code Highlighting

-As I write sometimes code articles, I needed code highlighting.
+As I write sometimes essays with code examples, I needed code highlighting.
 A common way of doing this is using a JavaScript library like [PrismJS](https://prismjs.com/).
 I added the library and the [Gatsby plugin](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-remark-prismjs) but wasn’t happy with the solution.
 The library is big and slows down the loading.
 And all that to get code highlighted.

 But then I found the community plugin [gatsby-remark-vscode](https://github.com/andrewbranch/gatsby-remark-vscode) and it’s magical.
 It allows you to use any [Visual Studio Code](https://code.visualstudio.com/) plugin to be used on your website: Themes or syntax highlighting are the most commonly used.
 You don’t need to rely on the library of JavaScript library to support your wished syntax.
 If Visual Studio Code supports it, it will be running on your website.
 I picked my favorite color theme and added it to my project.
 Additionally, the plugin has a huge amount of options, for example, changing themes matching the color scheme preferences or contrast preferences or highlighting specific lines or ranges.
 And the best thing is: Everything is pre-rendered, you don’t need to load one line of JavaScript for the code highlighting.